Vista DMV Hearing Lawyer

 - Did the officer have sufficient reason to believe you were under the influence?

 - Did you have a blood alcohol concentration (BAC) of 0.08% or higher?

 As a former police officer, our firm’s founding attorney Jim Dicks understands the process of challenging a license suspension and can greatly improve your chances of achieving a favorable outcome, saving your driving privileges in the process.
 From challenging evidence to attending the hearing on your behalf, we can carry the legal heavy lifting and put you in the best possible position for success.

 Being arrested for DUI can be an extremely frightening experience – and it is not one you should consider enduring alone.
-Our Vista DUI attorney understands that good people can sometimes find themselves in difficult situations, and we are prepared to do everything within our power to help you get through this experience with your reputation and freedom intact.
-Backed by a proven history of success and an unshakable dedication to preserving your wellbeing, you can choose us with confidence knowing that your case is sure to be in excellent hands.
+Our Vista criminal defense lawyer understands that good people can sometimes find themselves in difficult situations, and we are prepared to do everything within our power to help you get through this experience with your reputation and freedom intact.
+Backed by a proven history of success and an unshakable dedication to preserving your wellbeing, you can trust that your case is sure to be in excellent hands.

-You do not have to plead guilty – contact us today to review your legal options.
+You do not have to plead guilty – contact our Vista office today to review your legal options.

 Don’t Waste Any Time!

 Call us today for a FREE Consultation